ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 So I next changed the `Python` tag in the `Classifiers` section to explicitly state version 3.9.
 However, that did not affect the Python Tag in the file name of the resulting wheel file.

 I finally—inspired by [this answer on Stack Overflow](https://stackoverflow.com/a/52613394/8401379)—solved the problem by adding the following section to `setup.cfg`:
 ```
 [bdist_wheel]
 python-tag = py39
 ```
 After this change, the file name of the resulting wheel file including the Python Tag string `py39` as I desired.

-### Considerations regarding the inter-word separate character in a multiword project name
+### Considerations regarding the inter-word delimiter character in a multiword project name
 The `name` field in `setup.cfg` (or `setup.py`) defines the name of your *project* as it will appear on PyPI. ([Examples will often misleadingly suggest](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html) that this is the *package* name, in some incompletely specified notion of “package,” but the only effect of this field is to determine the *project* name on PyPI.)

 When, for better readability, you want your project name to have multiple words, you need to have a nonspace delimiter between these words.
 However, no matter what delimiter you prefer, e.g., underscore (`_`), hyphen (`-`), or dot (`.`),